Why Adam Works Better with $\beta_1 = \beta_2$: The Missing Gradient Scale Invariance Principle: Additional Data on Experiments

 Focusing first on $\omega_{1}$, the metric used throughout the main article, we observe that the results are stable for sufficiently large windows, with $p$-values consistently below $0.05$ once $w\geq 100$ in most settings.
 For smaller windows, the oscillation signal becomes partially obscured by stochastic fluctuations inherent to minibatch training, leading to weaker statistical significance despite unchanged underlying trends.

-For the second-order metric $\omega_{2}$, the diagonal $\beta_{1}=\beta_{2}$ is again favored across experiments, with $p$-values typically below or close to the $0.05$ threshold for $w\geq 10$.
-However, the corresponding selection rates are generally comparable to, and in some cases slightly lower than, those obtained with $\omega_{1}$.
+For the second-order metric $\omega_{2}$, the diagonal $\beta_{1}=\beta_{2}$ is still often favored across experiments, but the statistical evidence is weaker and less uniform than for $\omega_{1}$.
+In particular, the corresponding $p$-values are not consistently close to the $0.05$ threshold, even for larger values of $w$.
+The associated selection rates are generally comparable to, and in some cases slightly lower than, those obtained with $\omega_{1}$.
 This suggests that while second-order differences capture complementary aspects of oscillatory behavior, the simpler first-order metric provides a more direct and robust characterization of update stability in this setting.